This blog provides information for educational purposes only. Read our complete summary for more info.

 Once assembled, Clawhammer copper stills will actually be comprised of 2 pieces: the boiler assembly and the column assembly (see the picture below).
 These two parts are NOT permanently attached.
 This allows the still to be taken apart to allow for filling, cleaning, and easy storage.
 However, the upper and lower assemblies must be sealed together before the still can be used.

-Perfect Rye Flour Paste Recipe
+Vintage Rye Flour Paste Recipe

 - 3/4 cup rye flour